Kershaw, South Carolina

 Kershaw is a town in Lancaster County, South Carolina, United States.
 It was incorporated in 1888.
-As of the 2010 census, the population was 1,803, and as of 2019 the estimated population was 2,321.
+As of the 2020 census, Kershaw had a population of 1,693.
 The Haile Gold Mine, where gold was discovered in 1825, is 3 mi from town and was at one time the largest single producer of gold in the Appalachian region.

 History

 The Dr. William Columbus Cauthen House, Clinton AME Zion Church, East Richland Street-East Church Street Historic District, Kershaw Depot, Matson Street Historic District, and Unity Baptist Church, are listed on the National Register of Historic Places.
+Uriah Plantation is also located in the town.

 Geography and climate

-Kershaw is located in southern Lancaster County.
+Kershaw is located in southern Lancaster County, immediately north and west of Kershaw County.
 U.S. Routes 521 and 601 pass through the town.
 US 521 leads northwest 6 mi to Heath Springs and 17 mi to Lancaster, the county seat, while US 601 leads northeast 22 mi to Pageland.
 Together the two highways lead south 21 mi to Camden.
 Kershaw is 54 mi northeast of Columbia, the state capital, and 60 mi south of Charlotte, North Carolina.

 According to the United States Census Bureau, the town has a total area of 5.4 km2, all land.
 The town drains west to Lick Creek and east to the Little Lynches River, all part of the Lynches River watershed flowing southeast to the Great Pee Dee River.